nayak-nirmalya/browser-extension/README.md

 The following constants in `main.js` can be adjusted to change the extension's behavior:

-- `MIN_PLAYBACKTIME`: The minimum playback time to consider a media element as active.
+- `MIN_PLAYBACK_TIME`: The minimum playback time to consider a media element as active.
 - `MIN_VOLUME_THRESHOLD`: The minimum volume threshold to consider a media element as active.
 - `DEFAULT_VOLUME`: The default volume to set for inactive media elements.